5 pressing issues facing Nets this season and beyond

 Because Jordan signed at the same time in free agency as part of a package deal with Durant and Irving, his move to the starting lineup under Vaughn was significant.
 Third-year center Allen is regarded as a future building block, but Jordan played better than Allen after the All-Star break.
 If Durant and Irving make themselves available, they would replace current starting power forward Taurean Prince and point guard Spencer Dinwiddie alongside Jordan, shooting guard Caris LeVert and small forward Joe Harris.
 Dinwiddie and Prince obviously would strengthen a second unit that also would include Allen, Wilson Chandler at power forward, Prince shifting to small forward and likely Garrett Temple at shooting guard.
 If Durant and Irving wait until next season to return, it will open more playing time for guards Timothe Luwawu-Cabarrot and Chris Chiozza on the second unit and put the onus back on Dinwiddie and LeVert to lead the Nets.

-4. What role will Durant and Irving have in future head coach search?
+4. What role will Durant and Irving have in the head coach search?

-5. Will Marks seek third major star in offseason or make smaller moves?
+5. Will Marks seek a third major star in the offseason or make smaller moves?

-NBA commentators and Nets fans have speculated incessantly about what move Marks might make to obtain a third major star to pair with Durant and Irving.
+NBA commentators and Nets fans have speculated incessantly about what move Marks might make to obtain a third major star.
 Much of the talk has focused on Wizards guard Bradley Beal, who is averaging 30.5 points.
 That would be dramatic, but given his two-year deal worth $72 million, it also would eat up Nets cap space and likely cost them either LeVert or Dinwiddie plus Allen and two first-round picks, a very steep price indeed, especially if the Nets believe LeVert can approach third-star status after averaging 23 points, five rebounds and five assists over his final 17 games.
-A more sensible approach might be to chase a free agent power forward, such as Serge Ibaka or Marcus Morris, who could add size and relieve pressure on Durant, allowing him to play small forward.
+A more sensible approach might be to chase a free-agent power forward, such as Serge Ibaka or Marcus Morris, who could add size and relieve pressure on Durant, allowing him to play small forward.
 The Hawks’ John Collins and the Magic’s Aaron Gordon are potential PF trade targets.

 Comments